 Dr Dan Petrosian

-Dr Dan Petrosian is a Lecturer & Acting Senior Personal Tutor in Criminology at the University of Westminster, and an Associate Lecturer in Criminology at The Open University.
+Dr Dan Petrosian is a Lecturer & Senior Personal Tutor in Criminology at the University of Westminster, and an Associate Lecturer in Criminology at The Open University.
 He is also a Fellow of the Higher Education Academy (FHEA).

 Qualifications